 Renewable Energy Sources

-Renewable Energy Sources – A Brief Summary of Renewable Energy
+Renewable Energy Sources – A Summary of Availability

 Renewable Energy uses energy resources and technologies that are “clean” or “green” because they produce few if any pollutants.
 Many people use the terms “Alternative Energy”, “Renewable Energy” and even “Green Energy” together in the same sentence when taking about energy sources as though they all mean the same thing, but they are not the same.
 Each term means something different when talking about energy systems.
 So what does renewable energy mean.

 Some say that alternative energy comprises everything that is not based on fossil fuel consumption.
 While these may be alternative energy sources compared to conventional fossil fuels, alternative energy in its broadest sense, is any type of energy that replaces another, so we can correctly say that coal energy is an alternative energy source compared to crude oil or natural gas but as we now know, coal is a fossil fuel and burning it is bad for the environment.
 Even nuclear energy was once considered to be an “alternative” to conventional fossil fuels, and was thus called an alternative energy source.